 Pennsylvania has been a destination for many, but not always a permanent one.
 Many who have visited the Keystone State have merely passed through.
-And still others read about and corresponded with people in Pennsylvania to learn about.
+And still others read about and corresponded with people in Pennsylvania to learn about the place.
 And fortunately for us, some of these people didn’t keep their Pennsylvania impressions to themselves.
 This gives us an interesting perspective on Pennsylvania from the outside.

 Throughout the 18th and 19th centuries, Pennsylvania intrigued many Europeans and featured prominently in their writings.
 Travel writing was a popular subject and easily sold books, which likely explains why there were so many European writers’ observations that we have today.
 Marquis de Lafeyette, Charles Maurice Talleyrand, Charles Dickens, Frances Trollope, and Voltaire to name just a few.